Vixo341/Facebook-Application/README.md

 # Facebook-Application
-Social network application using .Net Core, SingalR, MsSql, CRUD
+Social network application using .Net Core, SingalR, MS SQL, CRUD

 # You Can check Apllication